mrkmg/TwitchChatinator/README.md

 ------------

 Binaries
 - Download the [Setup.exe](https://mrkmg.com/chatinator/setup.exe) from my server.
 I do not have the resources right now to get a Code Signing Certificate, so it's going to throw a million security warnings.
 Proceed at your own risk.
-(I will get one eventually (hopefully, maybe..)
+(I will get one eventually)

 Build yourself
 - Download or Clone this repository.